mothur/mothur.github.io/_wiki/filter.seqs.md

 **filter.seqs** removes columns from alignments based on a criteria defined by the user.
-For example, alignments generated against reference alignments (e.g. from RDP, SILVA, or greengenes) often have columns where every character is either a \'.\' or a \'-\'.
+For example, alignments generated against reference alignments (e.g. from RDP, SILVA, or greengenes) often have columns where every character is either a '.' or a '-'.
 These columns are not included in calculating distances because they have no information in them.
 By removing these columns, the calculation of a large number of distances is accelerated.
-Also, people also like to mask their sequences to remove variable regions using a soft or hard mask (e.g. Lane\'s mask).
+Also, people also like to mask their sequences to remove variable regions using a soft or hard mask (e.g. Lane's mask).
 This type of masking is only encouraged for deep-level phylogenetic analysis, not fine level analysis such as that needed with calculating OTUs.
 This tutorial uses the data files in [ amazondata.zip](https://mothur.s3.us-east-2.amazonaws.com/wiki/amazondata.zip).